hphelion/documentation/moonshot/manage.backup-process.md

 #### Backup strategy {#backup-strategy}
 The following are considerations you should understand and discuss before performing a Management Host backup:

-1. Perform a full backup of HP Cloud OS for Moonshot Management host as soon as the cloud and region are active.
+1. Perform a full backup of HP Helion Cloud OS for Moonshot Management host as soon as the cloud and region are active.
 2. Perform a nightly back of the Controller Node and Baremetal Host at the same time.
 3. Trigger a backup before any scheduled maintenance.
 Ensure you follow a power ON/OFF sequence.
 See the [Powering on/off the Management Host](#poweroffon).
 4. Trigger a backup before applying hot-fixes and patches through the Cloud OS Delivery Network (CODN).